Tigranes I: Background

 After the departure of Artaxias's most trusted general, Smbat Bagratuni, Tigranes's brother, Mazhan, requested King Artaxias that Artavasdes's and Tigranes's roles be stripped from the army and instead be entrusted to Zariadres.
 Artaxias rejected the request and Mazhan began plotting against Tigranes.
-However Artavasdes and Tigranes caught wind of the plot and ambushed and killed Mazhan during a hunting trip.
+However, Artavasdes and Tigranes caught wind of the plot and ambushed and killed Mazhan during a hunting trip.
 They then buried him at Bagaran.

-Seleucid and Iberian Invasion
+Seleucid and Iberian invasion

-In 165/4 BC, the Seleucid army, led by Antiochus IV Epiphanes, invaded Armenia and defeated Tigranes's army, forcing him to retreat to Basen and await for aid from Artavasdes I and Smbat Bagratuni.
-Eventually the Armenian army would defeat the Seleucid Army, and would have to return back to Syria due to internal troubles at home.
-Tigranes's brother, Zariadres would be captured after a defeat in Javakhk, three years later Tigranes, Artavasdes, and Smbat would march towards Trialeti, but negotiate for Zariadres's freedom, as well as scoring an alliance with the Iberian kingdom while ceding Javakhk and Ardahan.
+In 165/4 BC, the Seleucid army, led by Antiochus IV Epiphanes, invaded Armenia and defeated Tigranes's army, forcing him to retreat to Basen and await aid from Artavasdes I and Smbat Bagratuni.
+Eventually the Armenian army defeated the Seleucid army, which had to return to Syria due to internal troubles at home.
+Tigranes's brother, Zariadres was captured after a defeat in Javakheti, three years later Tigranes, Artavasdes, and Smbat marched towards Trialeti, but negotiate for Zariadres's freedom, as well as scoring an alliance with the Iberian kingdom while ceding Javakheti and Ardahan.

-Parthian Invasion
+Parthian invasion

-Following the defeat of Artavasdes I, he was forced to give Tigranes's son, Tigranes II, to Mithradates II and recognize Parthian suzerainty over Armenia.
+In 120 BC, the Parthian king Mithradates II invaded Armenia.
+Artavasdes I was forced to give Tigranes's son, the future Tigranes II the Great, to Mithradates II as a hostage and recognize Parthian suzerainty over Armenia.

 Reign

-After the death of Artavasdes I, Tigranes I ascended to the throne in 120 BC.
-Manandian, citing Strabo, mentions that Tigranes I put a strong resistance against the Parthians and successfully defended Armenia and faced no conflict afterwards.
-He would also strip the Vahevunis of their priesthood after finding out that they had moved the gold plated statue of Vahagn located in Armavir to their domain in Ashtishat after the death of Artaxias I.
+In 120 BC, after the death of Artavasdes I, Tigranes I ascended the throne.
+Hakob Manandian, citing Strabo, mentions that Tigranes I put up a strong resistance against the Parthians and successfully defended Armenia and faced no conflict afterwards.
+He also stripped the Vahevunis of their priesthood after finding out that they had moved the gold plated statue of Vahagn located in Armavir to their domain in Ashtishat after the death of Artaxias I.

-According to Khorenatsi, Tigranes owned two horses that, as he described, were faster than pegasus.
-He would enter into a sort of rivalry with a Bznuni prince named Datake, who boasted that he was richer than the king.
-Tigranes would also have to deal with inheritance issues of his and other's families, as his relatives living in the region of Hashteank complained that there wasn't enough land to divide.
-Tigranes told them to move to Aghiovit or Arberan, however they protested.
+Tigranes entered into a rivalry with a Bznuni prince named Datake, who boasted that he was richer than the king.
+Tigranes also had to deal with the inheritance issues of his and other families, as his relatives living in the region of Hashteank complained that there was not enough land to divide among themselves.
+Tigranes told them to move to Aghiovit or Arberan; however, they protested.
 Eventually Tigranes told them that they either move to Arberan or Aghiovit or split what they had among themselves.
 Seeing that not enough land could be split among themselves in Hashteank, some of the Artaxiads moved.